Around and About Fort Drum: The Barracks Fire Memorial

 |0

-This work, Around and About Fort Drum: The Barracks Fire Memorial [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Around and About Fort Drum: The Barracks Fire Memorial, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT